PolymathicAI/PolymathicAI.github.io/_posts/2025-12-16-aion-search.md

 First, a galaxy image is shown to an image-capable language model (such as GPT-4.1-mini) and it is asked to describe the observable features in scientific terms.
 The model produces short descriptions (e.g., "face-on spiral with two arms and a central bar"), which are then converted into numerical representations that encode the meaning of the description.
 These captions serve as the semantic reference that later allows the system to search by concept rather than by visual similarity.

-At this point, one might ask: if captions already provide a searchable semantic representation, why not simply generate captions for all 140 million galaxies?
+At this point, one might ask: if captions already provide a searchable semantic representation, why not simply generate captions for all galaxies?

 The answer is cost.